learnable-content/Laravel-5/README.md

 ```

 *Bonus:*
-If the request value is an array, you can access array elements using the dot notation, here's an example:
+If the request value is an array, you can access array elements using the dot notation.
+Here's an example:

 ```
 // request values
 array [
   "form" => array [
-    "firstname" => "Alan"
+    "firstname" => "Alan",
     "lastname" => "Doe"
   ]
 ]